TelichkoLyudmila/SF-DS-1/7_AB_tests_conversion_average_bill/README.md

 ### Project Description

-The project aims to address a marketing challenge: segment existing clients using RFM tables and interpret these segments.
+AB-test based on two criteria — purchase conversion and daily average check.

 ### Problem Statement

-Analyze the effectiveness of 2 landing page variants for a travel agency based on two criteria — purchase conversion and daily average check.
+Analyze the effectiveness of 2 landing page variants for a travel agency

 **Competition Conditions:**
 Which of the 2 landing page variants provides better conversion and average check metrics, and how stable are the metrics.